Alps

-The Alps (/ælps/) (Note: Alpes /fr/; Alpen /de/; Alpi /it/; Alps /rm/; Alpe /sl/.) are some of the highest and most extensive mountain ranges in Europe, (Note: The Caucasus Mountains are higher, and the Urals longer.) stretching approximately 1200 km across eight Alpine countries (from west to east): Monaco, France, Switzerland, Italy, Liechtenstein, Germany, Austria and Slovenia.
-(Note: Depending on the definitions used, Alpokalja, a small mountain range in western Hungary may also qualify as part of the Alps, although these are more typically classified as foothills, and Hungary is not considered to be an Alpine country.)
+The Alps (/ælps/) (Note: Alpes /fr/;

+Alpen /de/; Alpi /it/; Alps /rm/; Alpe /sl/.) are some of the highest and most extensive mountain ranges in Europe, (Note: The Caucasus Mountains are higher, and the Ural Mountains are longer.) stretching approximately 1200 km across several Alpine countries (from west to east): Monaco, France, Switzerland, Italy, Liechtenstein, Germany, Austria, and Slovenia.

 The Alpine arch extends from Nice on the western Mediterranean to Trieste on the Adriatic and Vienna at the beginning of the Pannonian Basin.
 The mountains were formed over tens of millions of years as the African and Eurasian tectonic plates collided.
 Extreme shortening caused by the event resulted in marine sedimentary rocks rising by thrusting and folding into high mountain peaks such as Mont Blanc and the Matterhorn.

-Mont Blanc spans the French–Italian border, and at 4809 m is the highest mountain in the Alps.
 The Alpine region area contains 82 peaks higher than 4000 m.

-The altitude and size of the range affect the climate in Europe; in the mountains, precipitation levels vary greatly and climatic conditions consist of distinct zones.
-Wildlife such as ibex live in the higher peaks to elevations of 3400 m, and plants such as edelweiss grow in rocky areas in lower elevations as well as in higher elevations.
+The altitude and size of the range affect the climate in Europe, and in the mountains, precipitation levels vary greatly and climatic conditions consist of distinct zones.